rogerdahl/striprouter-cpp/README.md

 * Click `Current` to see the current layouts as they are being tested.
 Most layouts are dropped after routing due to having lower scores than the best layout found so far.

-* If you find a layout that you wish to use, click `Save to .svg files`.
+* When you find a layout that you wish to use, click `Save to .svg files`.
 This will save two files in Scalable Vector Graphics format.
 The files are stored in the same folder as the currently open `.circuit` file, with filenames that match the `.circuit` file.
 The file named `.wires.svg` shows the required wire connections and the file named `.cuts.svg` shows the required copper strip cuts.
 The names include number of completed and failed routes for the solution, and the score for the completed routes.

 * The `.svg` files contain exact physical size information so, when printed, should match the size of the stripboard.
-The `.cuts.svg` shows the cut locations as seen from the copper stripe side.
-It's a mirror image as compared to `wires.svg`.
-That way, the two sheets can be fastened to each side of the board with paper glue or tape.
-Then the wires and cuts can be done through the paper, reducing the chance of errors.
+The `.cuts.svg` shows the copper strip cut locations as seen from the copper stripe side.
+It's a mirror image as compared to `wires.svg`, allowing it to be used directly on the copper side of the board.

 * Print the `.svg` files from a graphics editor, such as the excellent [Inkscape](https://inkscape.org/en/), which is free, open source, and available for Linux, Mac and Windows.
 Make sure that the scale is set to 100% in the printer dialog, since the print will not match the board if the scale is wrong.
-If the print does not match even when the scale is set to 100%, you may be the unfortunate owner of a printer that does not print to scale, and will need to modify the print size.
-Laser printers are apparently less reliable than inkjet printers in this regard.
-My laser printer, a Brother HL-L2360D prints exactly to scale.
+Cut the sheets to only include the design and the 4 corner markers.

+* Make sure to do the copper strip cuts before the wiring and soldering.
+Soldering tends to flood onto the areas where the cuts should be, and the cuts are easiest to do when not having to cut through solder.
+Start by fastening the cut sheet on the copper side, making sure to align the four corner points with the corner vias on the board, then tape it in place.
+Then, don't cut yet, instead score each cut location with a utility knife, remove the paper sheet, then cut as indicated by the scored lines.
+Since the cuts can be hard to see, you may want to mark them off on the paper as you go, or do them in a strict row by row order.

+* After having done the cuts, fasten the wire sheet on the top of the board and tape it in place.
+Then poke wires through the paper and solder them in place as you go.
+As removing the paper from underneath the wires can be a bit finicky, I prefer to solder the wires with a bit of slack to them first, then remove the paper, then reheat one of the solder points for each wire, and pull the wire tight.

 ### Tips and Tricks